 Compulsive symptoms are repetitious behaviors that those who suffer from OCD feel compelled to do as the result of their obsessive thoughts.
 Examples of compulsions include:

 Individuals with Obsessive Compulsive Disorder find it very difficult to function and generally experience a poor quality of life.
-The good news is that condition is treatable though, with the correct combination of medications and psychotherapy.
-People with OCD who participate in the proper therapeutic modalities and maintain a stable medication regimen usually see a significant decrease or cessation of obsessive and compulsive symptoms.
+The good news is that condition is treatable with the correct combination of medications and psychotherapy.
+People with OCD who participate in the proper therapies and maintain a stable medication regimen usually see a significant decrease or cessation in obsessive and compulsive symptoms.
 Certain medications, such as selective serotonin reuptake inhibitors (SSRI’s) have a clinical track record of success when used to treat OCD.
 It is important to discuss medication options with a psychiatrist who has experience in treating OCD specifically; often times patients are placed on medications solely for anxiety that can exacerbate obsessive compulsive symptoms in the long run.

 There are also multiple effective psychotherapeutic approaches for treating OCD.
 Effective psychotherapies for OCD include some forms or exposure therapy, as well as cognitive behavioral therapy (CBT), two therapeutic modalities offered at Dr. Rodriguez’s center in Delray Beach, Florida.
 Dr. Rodriguez and his team are not only experienced in treating both moderate and severe OCD, but are also adept at treating OCD when it is combined with other mental health issues, such as substance use disorder or PTSD.
 In addition to individual therapy and psychiatry, Dr. Rodriguez offers deep Transcranial Magnetic Stimulation (dTMS) Therapy at his brain science center, specifically for treatment-resistant OCD.